-Ellis Briggs Cycles was founded in 1936 by Mr Leonard Ellis and Mr Thomas Brigg -hence the name Ellis-Briggs- which makes us the oldest custom steel framebuilders in the UK.
-Leonard was the son of a railway man and Thomas was the son of a coal miner and served in the artillery during the First World War.
+Ellis Briggs Cycles was founded in 1936 by Mr Leonard Ellis and Mr Thomas Briggs -hence the name Ellis-Briggs- which makes us the oldest custom steel framebuilders in the UK.
+Leonard was the son of a railway man, and Thomas was the son of a coal miner and served in the artillery during the First World War.
 Both men came from Hunslet in Leeds, which is where Tom met Leonard’s eldest sister Nellie.

 The Early Years

 Thomas Briggs was persuaded to open a bike shop by his brother-in-law Leonard Ellis, who had previous experience in the bike business.
 Leonard had been shop manager at J.T.
 Rodgers in the centre of Leeds.